dcaton/Hubitat/SunsaWands/README.md

 Release History
 ===============

+v 1.0.1    09/20/21

+    Temporarialy added WIndowShade capability to child driver to work around Window Blind not showing up in Rule Manager capabilities list.

 v 1.0.0    09/19/21

    Known issues:

    1. The API does not currently return the value of the temperature or light sensors in the wand.

    2. There is a typo in the returned json from the PUT api: "idDevice" is misspelled "idDevivce".
       When the api is fixed I will update the driver accordingly.

    3. The API does not currently have any way of notifying when the state of a wand changes (e.g. from the mobile app or via the Alexa integration) so the current state shown in Hubitat may not be the actual state.
 I intend to add an optional polling mechanism which will periodically query the Sunsa API to keep Hubitat's state somewhat in sync.